abitimalsina-glitch/Shrink-URL/README.md

 ## Database
 Database connection details are in `backend/src/config/Database.js`.
 Check that file to see which DB is used and how to configure connection strings.
 For quick/local development you can use a file-based DB (e.g., SQLite) if supported.

-## Tests
-If there are tests configured, run them from the backend folder, e.g.:
-- npm test

-## Contributing
-Contributions are welcome.
-Typical workflow:
-1. Fork the repo
-2. Create a feature branch
-3. Make changes and add tests where appropriate
-4. Open a pull request describing your changes

-## License
-Add license information here if applicable (e.g., MIT).
-If no license is present, add one or clarify repository terms.

-## Notes
-- This README was updated to add setup, API documentation, and usage instructions.
-For exact runtime scripts, routes, and environment variable names, refer to the files in `backend/src/`.